JanM321/esphome-lg-controller/README.md

 * Upload [`BOM-lg_hvac_esp32.csv`](hardware-FeatherS3/jlcpcb/production_files/BOM-lg_hvac_esp32.csv) for the bom file and [`CPL-lg_hvac_esp32.csv`](hardware-FeatherS3/jlcpcb/production_files/BOM-lg_hvac_esp32.csv) for placement / cpl

 I paid about $50 for five boards, fully assembled, before any shipping and import duties.

+*Note: if you use the FeatherS3 PCB, you'll also need to make some changes to base.yaml.
+See the FeatherS3 comments in that file.*

 ## PCB (details)
 ***❗ Update November 2023: This section is for my original PCB in the hardware/ directory.
 [Florian Brede](https://github.com/florianbrede-ayet) has designed a smaller and cheaper PCB that can be ordered from JLCPCB.
 It's in the [hardware-tiny/](hardware-tiny/) directory.***